YahuiLu/docker-jupyterhub-py/readme.md

 # [dclong/jupyterhub-py](https://hub.docker.com/r/dclong/jupyterhub-py/)

-JupyterHub with Anaconda Python 3 and popular Python packages.
+JupyterHub with Python 3 and popular Python packages.
 **It is suggested that you use [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) for data science related work.**